dotnet/docs/docs/architecture/cloud-native/database-per-microservice.md

 **Figure 5-8**.
 Event Sourcing

-In the figure above note how each entry (in blue) for a user's shopping cart is appended to an underlying event store.
+In the previous figure, note how each entry (in blue) for a user's shopping cart is appended to an underlying event store.
 In the adjoining materialized view, the system projects the current state by replaying all the events associated with each shopping cart.
 This view, or read model, is then exposed back to the UI.
 Events can also be integrated with external systems and applications or queried to determine the current state of an entity.
 With this approach, you maintain history.
 You know not only the current state of an entity, but also how you reached this state.

 Mechanically speaking, event sourcing simplifies the write model.
 There are no updates or deletes.
 Appending each data entry as an immutable event minimizes contention, locking, and concurrency conflicts associated with relational databases.
 Building read models with the materialized view pattern enables you to decouple the view from the write model and choose the best data store to optimize the needs of your application UI.